 Sometimes it is teachers, occupational therapists, physical therapists, speech language pathologists, or other professionals working closely with students in schools who actually conduct more sophisticated probes of vision function, and more adeptly observe vision related dysfunctions in their student's activities of daily living and learning, than the professional eye doctors they refer these students to for answers and interventions.

-The goal for this doctor section of the EYE Center website is to become a place eye doctors can access resources and tools for testing functional vision and providing effective interventions.
+The goal for this doctor section of the EYE Research Group website is to become a place eye doctors can access resources and tools for testing functional vision and providing effective interventions.
 Screenings work best when they are coordinated with accessible solutions to problems that are found.
 In order to provide access to the needed care in all communities, primary eye care doctors (not just specialty centers) will need to step up and offer adequate testing and treatment of basic functional issues such as convergence insufficiency.
 Here will be the place to find the evidence based best practices.
 Please return frequently for updates and contact us if your practice is ready to explore what can be done for students in your community.